mylabpcb/myCPU/pages/en/mycpu/code.md

 hero_height: hero-minHeigth
 hero_darken: false
 ---
-This content is under development.
+> The content is under development, the final version will be as soon as possible.